GoogleCloudPlatform/gke-fleet-management/multikueue-clusterprofile/README.md

 A Terraform module is provided to install and configure MultiKueue with ClusterProfile API.

 Replace the plugin image in multikueue-clusterprofile/2-multikueue/modules/kueue/kueue-patches/patch.yaml with your plugin image.
-Alternatively, you can install the plugin with `go install`.
+You can build the plugin image following the [documentation](/gcp-auth-plugin/README.md).

 ```shell
 cd 2-multikueue